-Going through a divorce can easily be one of the most difficult experiences you will have in life.
-Understanding what is involved in the divorce process is helpful to getting through it with your sanity, and your dignity, intact.
+Going through a divorce can easily be one of the most challenging experiences you will have in life.
+Understanding what is involved in the divorce process helps you get through it with your sanity and dignity intact.

-For questions about the Illinois divorce process, call 847-255-9925 to speak with an attorney from SAM LAW OFFICE, LLC, in Rolling Meadows, Illinois.
+For questions about the Illinois divorce process, call 847-255-9925 to speak with an attorney from SAM LAW OFFICE, LLC.
 We offer free initial consultations.

-After the divorce is filed, we will answer any questions you may have as we wait for a response from your spouse.
+After the divorce is filed, we will answer any questions you may have as we wait for your spouse’s response.
 Once a response is filed, both parties will seek to establish the value of the marital estate and collect any other evidence relevant to the divorce.
 Once this phase of “discovery” is complete, we will represent you in negotiations with your spouse.

-We will also represent you in “status hearings” (monthly updates on the status of the divorce) before the court throughout the divorce process, as required by Illinois law.
+We will also represent you in “status hearings” (monthly updates on the divorce status) before the court throughout the divorce process, as required by Illinois law.
 In addition, we can respond to motions regarding issues related to your divorce that may be filed by your spouse or file such motions on your behalf.

 If a settlement agreement cannot be reached, we will aggressively and compassionately fight to protect your rights at trial.
 During the trial, you will be questioned by your attorney, your spouse’s attorney and possibly the judge.
 There may also be testimony from expert witnesses, specialists or finance professionals, if relevant to your case.

 At trial, the judge in charge of your case doesn’t necessarily consider how his or her decision will affect your life.
-If child custody is involved, he or she must consider the best interests of the child.
-At trial, he or she will listen to the evidence and divide the marital estate and award custody of the children based solely upon the evidence at trial.
+If child custody or parenting time is involved, he or she must consider the best interests of the child.
+At trial, he or she will listen to the evidence and divide the marital estate, and award custody of the children based solely upon the evidence at trial.

-For compassionate and effective legal advice regarding the best way to navigate the divorce process, contact us at SAM LAW OFFICE, LLC, today to schedule a free initial consultation.
+For compassionate and practical legal advice regarding the best way to navigate the divorce process, contact us at SAM LAW OFFICE, LLC, today to schedule a free initial consultation.